davetimmins/arcgis-react-redux-legend/README.md

 For a complete example check out the source in the docs folder for [map-view](https://github.com/davetimmins/arcgis-react-redux-legend/blob/master/docs/src/components/map-view.js)

-Currently supports MapImageLayers and top level nodes for Feature/GraphicsLayers.
+Currently supports MapImageLayers, FeatureLayers (sort of) and top level nodes for GraphicsLayers.